-- Step 1 Expand Maintenance in the Tree frame.

-- Step 2 Expand Services in the Tree frame.

-- Step 3 Select the General branch.

-- Step 4 In the Server 1 field, enter the IP address of the primary DNS server that you want to use. - Step 5 (Optional) In the Server 2 field, enter the IP address of the DNS server to use if your device cannot access the primary DNS server. - Step 6 In the Domain field, enter the domain to which you want your switch to belong, and then click Apply.
+Step 1 Expand Maintenance in the Tree frame.
+Step 2 Expand Services in the Tree frame.
+Step 3 Select the General branch.
+The System Services display appears in the View frame.
+Step 4 In the Server 1 field, enter the IP address of the primary DNS server that you want to use.
+Step 5 (Optional) In the Server 2 field, enter the IP address of the DNS server to use if your device cannot access the primary DNS server.
+Step 6 In the Domain field, enter the domain to which you want your switch to belong, and then click Apply.